librato/agent/README.md

 _Mar 17, 2016_

-This release enables support for HAProxy.
+This release enables support for the HAProxy plugin.
 The plugin has also been patched to prefix metrics with `backend` and `frontend`, depending on the source of the metrics and the proxy type.
 Health-specific metrics, such as `uptime_seconds`, are not prefixed.
 This adheres more closely to Librato's dynamic source convention.
 We are also appending the name of the proxy to the source.

 ### 5.5.0-librato34